-And when there is nursing home abuse or neglect there are elder abuse laws to protect their rights.
-Then they can hold responsible the negligent party.
+The Ehline Law firm believes the antediluvian should be treated with respect and cared for properly.
+Moreover, our talented, attentive staff also think every person should be treated with dignity.
+But this is not the case for some elderly residents.
+And when there is nursing home abuse or neglect, there are elder abuse laws to protect their rights.
+Then they can hold responsible for the negligent party.
 Abuse and negligence can occur in places like nursing homes, rehabilitation facilities, and hospitals.

-And just because a person is “over the hill,” does not mean they are no longer a human treasure.
+And just because a person is “over the hill” does not mean they are no longer a human treasure.

-- The elderly: This is any person that is age 65 or older.
-Plus they must be dependent on others for their care, and day to day living and activities.
+The elderly: This is any person that is age 65 or older.
+Plus, they must be dependent on others for their care and day to day living and activities.

-- The developmentally disabled: This is a person with a developmental disability.
+The developmentally disabled: This is a person with a developmental disability.
 So this makes them dependent on others for day to day living needs and activities.
 The people in this group are people with physical or mental disabilities.
 Usually, they become diminished due to age or injury.

-- The dependent adult:This is a person with physical or mental limitations with restricted ability to perform normal activities of daily living alone.
+The dependent adult:This is a person with physical or mental limitations with a limited ability to perform routine daily living activities alone.
 This person is between the ages of 18 and 64 and needs their rights protected.